-Table 25 .
-Overview of the E&S Impacts and Risks identified as being relevant to the p roiect Table A 20.
-Overview of the Edo impacts and rusks identified as being relevant to the p 10,001
+Table 25: Overview of the E&S Impacts and Risks identified as being relevant to the project

-Checklist of environmental and No additional assessment is Potential impacts and risks - additional assessment and management required for the social principles required for conformity conformity Compliance with the Law X All issues relating to compliance with the law have been checked in Part II, Section E and are described extensively their Access and Equity X It Is planned to explain explicitly, transparently and unambiguous during the launching process the project targeting and scaling up mechanism translated into the local languages so that everybody will be carried along.
-In addition, OSS in accordance with its practices and adherence to the AF, makes available to all direct and indirect beneficiaries of the project a grievance redress mechanism that will inform conflict situations and will ensure access and equity to all project participants and beneficiaries Marginalized and Vulnerable Groups X There is some risk in terms of access and equity for women, widows, youth, refugees, internal displaced people and people living with disabilities measures are required.
+Checklist of environmental and No additional assessment is required for conformity Potential impacts and risks - additional assessment and management required for the Social principles conformity Compliance with the Law X All issues relating to compliance with the law have been checked in Part II, Section E and are described extensively their Access and Equity It is planned to explain explicitly, transparently and unambiguous during the launching process the project targeting and scaling up mechanism translated into the local languages so that everybody will be carried along.
+In addition, OSS in accordance with its practices and adherence to the AF, makes available to all direct and indirect beneficiaries of the project a grievance redress mechanism that will inform conflict situations and will ensure access and equity to all project participants and beneficiaries Marginalized and Vulnerable Groups There is some risk in terms of access and equity for women, widows, youth, refugees, internal displaced people and people living with disabilities measures are required.
 Human Rights X The IE and its partners affirm the fundamental human rights of all people.
 The project does not risk violating any pillar of human rights.
-Gender Equity and X Women's Empowerment Women are less likely to have the ownership of the land they till and have less land tenure security than men.
-Gender Assessment and Action Plan has been developed with a special focus on women and youth groups especially for capacity building, leadership in rice producer organization to ensure that they fully participate and benefit from the project.
-Core Labour Rights X Follow-up will be ensured by the EEs to comply with the international labour standards including children labour.
+Gender Equity and Women's Empowerment Women are less likely to have the ownership of the land they till and have less land tenure security than men.
+Gender Assessment and Action Plan has been developed with a special focus on women and youth groups especially for capacity building, leadership in rice producer organization to ensure that they fully participate and benefit from Core Labour Rights the project.
+X Follow-up will be ensured by the EEs to comply with the international labour standards including children labour.
 Indigenous Peoples X In project intervention areas, no indigenous people or tribes were noted and will be affected by the project activities.
 Involuntary Resettlement X The project will work with communities in their locations and on voluntary basis.
 Therefore, no resettlements or even displacement to new locations is expected.
 The project benefits will occur at the individual plot.

+Drotoction of Noticed V

-Protection of Natural v
+Protection of Natural Habitats The project will be implemented in

 Habitats The project will be implemented in

-Tiabilats existing farming lands and will have
+existing farming lands and will have

 no harm on natural habitats

-Conservation of Biological Y
+Conservation of Biological X

 Diversity The defined interventions will not

-Diversity affect the biological diversity.
+affect the biological diversity.
 It is

 mainly about agricultural practices

 Climate Change X

 The proposed CRRP will have a co-

 benefit on carbon sequestration with

 optimal use of water for rice

-, production
+production

 Pollution Prevention and X

 Resource Efficiency The development of rice perimeters at national

 scale may cause an accurate use of pesticides, to

 struggle against pests.

 Public Health X

 Ebola outbreak in Guinea constituted a high risk

 that can hamper the displacement in borders and

 abroad.
 Also, the Covid-19 pandemic could

-maintain travel restrictions as it continues to spread.
+maintain travel restrictions as it continues to

+spread.

-Physical and Cultural X
+Physical and Cultural Х

 Heritage

-Lands and Soil X
+Lands and Soil Х

 Conservation The proposed CRRP will have a co-

 benefit on carbon sequestration with

 sustainable land use